gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week4.md

 		* Tests for implying

 ## Definitions
+* Liability: state of being legally responsible for something
 * Mere representation:
 	* Statement of past or present fact that ==**encourages *(induces)* a party to make a contract**==, but is NOT part of the contract *(not intended to have contractual effect)*.
 	* Could give rise to legal consequence if qualified as *Misrepresentation*.